Houssam93/Feature-Focus-in-Multi-Task-Learning-NLP/README.md

 not after each batch.
 This issue will be improved in future relases

 ## Relevant papers
-If using the code, please cite our paper (Will be available soon):
+If using the code, please cite our paper :
 ```
 @inproceedings{AkhmouchACL2021,
         Author = {Akhmouch, Houssam and Dias, Ga\"el and Moreno, Jose G },